 Nate is an award-winning graphic novelist/illustrator (Save it for Later, Come Again, and the illustrator of John Lewis’ graphic memoir, March.)
 He is the first cartoonist to win the National Book Award.
 Comics Alliance says, Anything that Nate Powell writes or draws is pretty much a must-read.
 Nate lives in Bloomington, Indiana.

-Ana is from the Domincan Republic, MCAD graduate and currently resides in Atlanta, Georgia.
+Ana is from the Dominican Republic, is an MCAD graduate and currently resides in Atlanta, Georgia.
 One of “the most promising illustrators of her generation,” be sure to follow her on Instagram @theskinnyartist, along with her 46.6K followers.

 We thought you’d be intrigued.
 Now, meet the rest of the authors and illustrators who share their stories and art in the pages of our newest book.

 Support our work!

 A Gala wouldn’t be a Gala without spending a little bit of time sharing how proud we are about the work we’ve done this past year and the ideas we have for the future, bidding on live auction items, and announcing our Rising Immigrant Voices Award winner.

 It’s going to be a fun and inspiring evening…..Come Celebrate With Us!

 A bold and unconventional collection of first-person stories told and illustrated by immigrants and refugees living across the United States.

-Stanford scientist, deaf student, indigenous activist, Black entrepreneur—all immigrants and refugees—recount journeys from their home countries in ten vibrantly illustrated stories.
+A Stanford scientist, a deaf student, an indigenous activist, a Black entrepreneur—all immigrants and refugees—recount journeys from their home countries in four of the ten vibrantly illustrated stories.
 Faced by unfamiliar vistas, they are welcomed with possibilities, and confronted by challenges and prejudice.
 Timely, sobering, and insightful, Our Stories Carried Us Here acts as a mirror and a light to connect us all with immigrant and refugee experiences.

 The following storytellers are featured in the Graphic Novel: Alex Tsipenyuk, Amara Kamara, Aziz Kamal, Craig Moodie, Karelin, Mary Anne and Sergio Quiroz, Ruth Mekoulo, Vy Luong, Zaynab Abdi and Zurya Anjum.

-Their stories began in different places all over the world: Kazahstan, Liberia, Myanmar, Jamaica, Guatemala, Mexico, Chad, Vietnam, Yemen and Pakistan.
+Their stories began in different places all over the world: Kazakhstan, Liberia, Myanmar, Jamaica, Guatemala, Mexico, Chad, Vietnam, Yemen and Pakistan.